Student Appeals Procedure

 Policy Statement

-Attendance and punctuality are the responsibility of all but closely monitored by the Tutor, assisted by the Apprenticeship Delivery Management Team and the Apprenticeship Programme Manager.
-Where attendance falls below the expectations of Harriet Ellis, action will be taken by the Delivery Management Team.
+Harriet Ellis recognises that regular attendance at weekly group teaching sessions is crucial for the success of apprentices working towards their Apprenticeship Standard.
+Attendance and punctuality are the responsibility of each apprentice and are closely monitored by the Tutor, supported by the Apprenticeship Delivery Management Team and the Apprenticeship Programme Manager.
+If attendance falls below the expected standard, action will be taken by the Delivery Management Team.

 Monitoring Procedures for Apprentices